 - In my conversation with a popesplainer, I mentioned that a certain sin often continues to be ignored, de-stigmatized, or even normalized (making it more acceptable in this culture).

-- In response, that popesplainer stated that these same people are being stigmatized.
-It is sinful to exclude these people.
-He focuses more on the person’s behavior rather than the sin and Church’s teachings!
+- In response, that popesplainer stated that these same people are being stigmatized, in that it is “sinful” for the Church to exclude and marginalize these people.
+He focuses more on the person’s lived experiences (being discriminated) rather than the sin or Church’s teachings!

-- As you can see, these are quite different viewpoints regarding doctrine, sin, tolerance, and intolerance.
+- These are quite different viewpoints regarding doctrine, sin, tolerance, and intolerance.

 Our Church has reached an important inflection point: